1587/speaking-exam/00-part3.md

 My hometown is a village in Anhui Province of China.
 I lived there for 18 years until I went to the college.

-I live in Nanjing now, I like the museums best, the things inside the museums are beautiful.
+I live in Nanjing now, i like this city ,
+I like the museums best, there are many nuseums in this city. the things inside the museums are beautiful.

 If I moved to another place,